 How To Use Chopsticks In 3 Easy Steps

-Here's our simple guide on eating with chopsticks properly in just 3 easy steps.
+Here's our easy illustrated guide on how to use chopsticks properly in just 3 easy steps.
 Do you fumble with chopsticks?
 Feel like an awkward dummy at a Chinese restaurant?
 Well have no fear.
 Using chop sticks is easy.
-Follow our simple and easy steps to use chopsticks, try our practice tips, check out our etiquette pointers, and in no time you'll be using them like a pro.
+Follow our simple and easy steps to eating with chopsticks, try our practice tips, check out our etiquette pointers, and in no time you'll be using them like a pro.

 Step 1.
 Place the bottom chopstick in the valley between your thumb and index finger, and across the side of the tip of your ring finger, and press with your thumb across the open middle.